 That’s it.
 That’s the entire system.
 Throw it all in a box, separate anything related to your taxes, and everything can just sit in a big who-the-hell-cares messy heap in the box.

-Now contemplate how often you’ve had to go digging through your file cabinet to procure anything that wasn’t for your taxes at the end of the year.
+Now contemplate how often you’ve had to go digging through your file cabinet to procure anything that wasn’t tax-related or a one-off need here or there.
 Probably not very often and if you did need to go digging for your January 2017 cable bill for some odd reason, do you really think it would take you 8-16 hours worth of rifling through a single cardboard box to find it?
 Of course not.
-The beauty of the one box method is that you’re gambling on the very probable situation that you will never look at any of these innumerable pieces of paper again.
-At least, not until the day you finally get around to cleaning out your file cabinet to shred them.
+The beauty of the one box method is that you’re gambling on the very probable scenario that you will never look at any of these innumerable pieces of paper again.
 In the odd case that you do, it’s just sitting in a box you can quickly sift through.

 So why not make the whole process simple?
 If you’re not in a situation where perfect filing and organization is a must (such as navigating a messy legal battle or caring for a child with a severe illness who needs all their paperwork in order), then let go of the illusion that filing anything really matters.
-Throw it all in the 2019 box (and the 2020 box, and the 2021 box) and if you ever actually need it you’ll know exactly where it is.
+Label a box with the year, throw it all in and spend your life doing far more rewarding things than filing.